xumzheng/microsoft-graph-docs/api-reference/v1.0/includes/snippets/csharp/ediscoveryreviewsetthisaddtoreviewset-csharp-snippets.md

 //THIS SNIPPET IS A PREVIEW FOR THE KIOTA BASED SDK.
 NON-PRODUCTION USE ONLY var graphClient = new GraphServiceClient(requestAdapter);

-var requestBody = new AddToReviewSetPostRequestBody
+var requestBody = new Microsoft.Graph.Security.Cases.EdiscoveryCases.Item.ReviewSets.Item.AddToReviewSet.AddToReviewSetPostRequestBody
 {
 	Search = new Search
 	{